Tidal Suppression of Fuzzy Dark Matter Heating in Milky Way Satellite Galaxies: Simulation Setup

-We employ the pseudo-spectral method \cite{Edwards:2018ccc} to evolve the FDM wave function with a time step of $1$ Myr, following Eq. \ref{Schrodinger}.
+We use \textsc{PyUltraLight} \citep{Edwards:2018ccc}, employing the pseudo-spectral method, to evolve the FDM wave function with a time step of $1$ Myr, following Equation (\ref{Schrodinger}).
 The simulation box is configured with a resolution of $256^3$ and a half-side length of $L/2=20$ kpc, which is well beyond the halo’s virial radius ($r_{200}\simeq 8.2$ kpc at $t=-10$ Gyr).
-Periodic boundaries are imposed, and every $5$ Myr the wave function is multiplied by a boundary function $B(r)=\left\{1+\exp\left[-(0.49L-r)/(L/500)\right]\right\}^{-1}$, where $r$ is the distance from the box center, to prevent re-entry of outgoing FDM \cite{Widmark:2023dec}.
-Stellar particles are evolved according to Eq. \ref{Newton} using a 4th-order Runge-Kutta integrator with a time step of $0.1$ Myr.
+Periodic boundaries are imposed, and every $5$ Myr the wave function is multiplied by a boundary function $B(r)=\left\{1+\exp\left[-(0.49L-r)/(L/500)\right]\right\}^{-1}$, where $r$ is the distance from the box center, to prevent re-entry of outgoing FDM \citep{Widmark:2023dec}.
+Stellar particles are evolved according to Equation (\ref{Newton}) using a 4th-order Runge-Kutta integrator with a time step of $0.1$ Myr.
 Any particles that exit the simulation box are subsequently removed from the system.
 We have confirmed that the results remain stable under increased resolution and smaller time steps.

-At each time step, we efficiently compute the gravitational potential by applying the particle-mesh method--a technique commonly used in N-body simulations \cite{1978AJ.....83..768H, Knebe:2001av, Merz:2004uq}--to map stellar particles onto the grid, thereby constructing the stellar density field $\rho_\star(t,\boldsymbol{x})$.
+At each time step, we efficiently compute the gravitational potential by applying the particle-mesh method--a technique commonly used in N-body simulations \citep{1978AJ.....83..768H, Knebe:2001av, Merz:2004uq, Vogelsberger:2019ynw}--to map stellar particles onto the grid, thereby constructing the stellar density field $\rho_\star(t,\boldsymbol{x})$.
 This stellar density is then combined with the FDM density $\rho_\text{FDM}(t,\boldsymbol{x})=m_a|\psi(t,\boldsymbol{x})|^2$ to solve the Poisson equation and derive the combined gravitational potential of both FDM and stars.
 Subsequently, the tidal potentials $V_\text{tidal}^{(\text{MW})}$ and $V_\text{tidal}^{(\text{LMC})}$ are incorporated to yield the total potential.
 We conduct three sets of simulations corresponding to scenarios with no, weak, and strong tidal effects, based on the previously described orbital configurations of Fornax.